spsforks/google-sanitizers-wiki/ThreadSanitizerPopularDataRaces.md

-﻿#summary Description of some most popular data races
+Description of some most popular data races

 # Simple race